-How To Eliminate Common Toxic Household
+How To Eliminate Common Toxic Household Items

-How To Eliminate Common Toxic Household
+How To Eliminate Common Toxic Household Items

 Water Bottles.

 The plastic used in the production of the majority of water bottles contains Bisphenol A (or BPA) which mimics estrogen in the body.
 This chemical can be harmful to babies or children, which is why it was banned in baby bottles.
-The replacement for BPA is BPS (Bisphenol S) and is just as problematic.
+The replacement for BPA is BPS (Bisphenol S) and it is just as problematic.

 What can you do?